NMehralizadeh/RuleEngineCore/README.md

 RuleEngine in .net Core

-This Project is a really simple rule engine maker that you can define your facts and develop the main functionality of rules that you are free to choose method name.
+This Project is a really simple rule engine maker that you can define your facts and develop the main functionality of rules that you are free to choose the method name.
-You just need use our annotation for demonestrate actions and conditions.
+You just need to use our annotation to demonstrate actions and conditions.

 ## Rule
-You must create new instance of rule and pass your rule class as input then call `Execute` method.
+You must create a new instance of rule and pass your rule class as input then call `Execute` method.

 ## Facts
-You can define your facts as a input values to rules.
+You can define your facts as an input value to rules.
 You can add in your facts in every step of rule action method also.

 #### Usage
-Create new instance of facts and set key value base all facts.
+Create a new instance of facts and set key-value base all facts.
-If you want to get a fact value in condition but you don't define in facts it must raise error.
+If you want to get a fact's value in condition but you don't define in facts it must raise an error.

 ## Annotations
 - Action